When to Go to Thailand

 So, when is the best time to visit Thailand?

 Thailand’s high tourist season runs from mid-November through February, with a peak in December and early January.
 This is when the country has the all-around best weather, with comfortable temperatures and very little rain.
 Accommodation costs the most during high season, and it’s necessary book ahead (see our booking widget, below).
-Transportation, especially ferries, runs regularly and frequently.
+Transportation, especially ferries, run on regular schedules.

 The low season in Thailand runs from April to September.
 April is the hottest month throughout the country, and after that begins the rainy season.
-If you don’t mind the warmer temps and some heavy showers, however, the low season can be an exceptionally cheap time to visit Thailand.
-Rooms are at their cheapest (which is good, because you’ll want air-conditioning!), and the crowds of tourists in places such as Phuket are nowhere to be seen.
-The low season isn’t a good time to visit many of the islands, however.
-Many tiny ones have no ferry service to them during the summer months, while others have very limited offerings.
-Be sure to research ahead if you’re planning an island trip during the off-season.
+If you don’t mind the warmer temps and some heavy showers, the low season can be an exceptionally cheap time to visit Thailand.